project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/187-neal-spackman-from-growing-trees-in-the-saudi-arabian-desert-to-restoring-degraded-coastal-lands.md

 ---
-title: 187 Neal Spackman - From growing trees in the Saudi Arabian desert to restoring degraded coastal lands
+title: 187 Neal Spackman From Growing Trees In The Saudi Arabian Desert To Restoring Degraded Coastal Lands
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-10-04)